wn-doolittle/caliper-spec/caliper.md

 ### 4.3 Transport

+**Should we define custom headers for Caliper version, payload type?**

 A [Sensor](#sensor) MUST be capable of communicating with a Caliper [Endpoint](#endpoint) using the HTTP POST request method; note that the IMS Global Caliper certification suite requires a [Sensor](#sensor) to send data to the certification test endpoint using this form of transport.
 A [Sensor](#sensor) MAY employ other methods to communicate with an [Endpoint](#endpoint).

 Every message sent by a [Sensor](#sensor) MUST consist of a JSON representation of a single Caliper [Envelope](#envelope).